lammps/lammps/doc/src/Howto_lammps_gui.rst

 This tab allows to set some defaults for the snapshot images displayed in the ``Image Viewer`` window, like its dimensions and the zoom factor applied.
-The *Antialias* switch requests to render images at an up to 4 times larger image size and then uses a bicubic scaling algorithm to rescale them back to the requested size.
+The *Antialias* switch requests to render images with twice the number of pixels for width and height and then uses a bi-cubic scaling algorithm to rescale them back to the requested size.
 This produces higher quality images with smoother edges at the expense of requiring more CPU time to render the image.
-The *HQ Image mode* option turns on using a screen space ambient occlusion mode when rendering images.
-This is more time consuming, but produces a more 'spatial' representation of the system.
+The *HQ Image mode* option turns on using a screen space ambient occlusion mode (SSAO) when rendering images.
+This is also more time consuming, but produces a more 'spatial' representation of the system.
+Finally there are a couple of drop down lists to select the background and box color.

 Hotkeys